About Film Festival

 The concept behind this festival, which is unique to Europe, is a channel providing international understanding and cultural dialogue.
 As well as cinema, it offers the audience the opportunity to personally meet and discuss with the Aboriginal film producers.
 Meetings with young people and teachers are an integral part of the festival.
 In films, discussions and conversations, new and exciting and unexpected themes about the culture of the North American Natives can be discovered – leaving the one-dimensional clichés about Indians far behind.

-The North American Native Film Festival 2007 is dedicated to showing many films that have been made by or star Aboriginal women in Canada and the US in order to honour and support their work.
+INDIGENOUS: THE NORTH AMERICA FILM FESTIVAL is interested to showing films that have been made by Aboriginal women in Canada and the US in order to honour and support their work.

 Within the framework of the Tantoo Cardinal Retrospective, for example, films are presented in which the Canadian actress, Tantoo Cardinal, largely plays the leading role.
 Tantoo Cardinal (First Nation), is one of the most well-known and important Aboriginal actresses in North America and at the same time a role model for the majority of talented young people growing up and being educated in “Indian Country”.